netaneld122/ddup/README.md

 `ddup` (**D**etect **Dup**licates) is an extremely fast tool that identifies potentially duplicated files in [Windows NTFS Volumes](https://en.wikipedia.org/wiki/NTFS).

+Note that since the Journal is limited in size, not **all** duplicated files will be found.

 ## Usage

 #### Scan C: recursively